JuliaMath/BFloat16s.jl/README.md

 other floating point types - e.g. `BFloat16(1.0)`).
 In addition, this package provides the `LowPrecArray` type.
 This array is supposed to emulate the kind of matmul operation that TPUs do well (BFloat16 multiply with Float32 accumulate).
-Broadcasts and scalar operations are peformed in Float32 (as they would be on a TPU) while matrix multiplies are performed in BFloat16 with Float32 accumulates, e.g.
+Broadcasts and scalar operations are performed in Float32 (as they would be on a TPU) while matrix multiplies are performed in BFloat16 with Float32 accumulates, e.g.